camipi07/camipi07/README.md

 My main interests are Machine/Deep Learning, Data Analysis and software development.

-I invite you to take a look at my repos, which cover mainly my uni individual and group projects.
+I invite you to take a look at my repos, which cover mainly my university individual and group projects.

 <!--
 **camipi07/camipi07** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.